How Augmented Reality is Transforming the Retail Industry?

 The challenges in Augmented Reality Ecommerce also need to be worked upon to reach out to a wider range of audiences and retain existing ones.
-And whether it’s AR in online shopping or offline, there are certain things that need special attention.
+And whether it’s AR in online shopping or offline, there are certain things that need special attention by a VR AR developer.
 Aspects such as advertising, localization, incentives and discounts, personal approach, interaction, discoverability, privacy and UX.

 An interesting fact about retail is that despite online shopping and M-commerce getting more precedence day by day, 71% of the consumers (buyers in this case) would like to experience VR in a store than in their smart devices.
 That’s what Augmented Reality does, keep people of both worlds happy.

 With the superimposition of CGI on your smart devices, AR makes the shopping experience more interactive.
 With retail augmented reality app development levels improving at breakneck speed, you can find some of the finest works of AI devised by Adidas, Topshop, IKEA, Lowe, etc.

 Every marketing strategy is implemented to earn higher profits.
 AR is an interactive tool which coaxes a user to respond with some physical activity.
 Retailers depend on the two-way communication to increase their sales and ensure better revenue generation.